zubinchopra/portaldocs/portal-sdk/generated/portalfx-skeleton.md

 <a name="skeleton-best-practices-best-practice-description"></a>
 ### Best Practice Description

 The title of the practice should be less than about five words long.
-The titles, which are level 3 headings in HTML, do not need to be numbered.
+The titles, which are H3 headings in HTML, do not need to be numbered.

-The description or procedure should be no more than about 5 paragraphs long, where a paragraph is no less than 4 sentences.
+The description or procedure should be no more than about five paragraphs long, where a paragraph is no less than four sentences.

-Each best practice section ends with three asterisks, as in '* * *' to include a dividing line between topics.
+Each best practice section ends with three asterisks, as in '* * *', to include a separator between topics.

 * * *